A tailored education, to allow every student to achieve their very best in life.

 My child has an EHCP - how do I apply for a place?

-If your child has an EHCP, admissions (either to the resource base or the mainstream school) shouls be made via the Annual Review process held in conjunction with Brighter Futures for Children SEN Department and your child’s current school.
+If your child has an EHCP, admissions should be made via the Annual Review process held in conjunction with Brighter Futures for Children SEN Department and your child’s current school.

 How can I join the Sixth Form?